wpafw/wpafw.org/registration.md

 * An extra special and customized WPAFW gift!
 * ANOTHER extra 2 seed tickets!
-* A flight paddle branded by a Das creation!
+* A craft brewed cider flight including a paddle branded by a Das creation!
 * AND a special event (and keepsake) just for Super-Sponsors with the Guests of Honor!

 ----